 4. Results

 Table 2 shows the calculated vacancy formation energies obtained for the different vacancy structures.
 As would be expected, the vacancy formation energies are not dependent on the supercell used to derive them.
-The energy required to form an Al vacancy is lower than that for an Au vacancy.
+The energy required to form an Al vacancy is considerably lower than that required to form an Au vacancy.